mockative/mockative/README.md

 ### Implicit stubbing of functions returning Unit

-An experimental API has been added as opt-in for stubbing functions returning `Unit` by default, based on the idea that such functions are more typically used for verification than stubbing, and are trivially stubbed automatically.
+Mockative comes with an opt-in feature for stubbing functions returning `Unit` by default, based on the idea that such functions are typically used for verification rather than stubbing, and are trivially stubbed automatically.

 You can opt-in to this behaviour on the project level through your **build.gradle.kts** file: